 Ketamine and Spravato are promising new treatments for patients who have failed to improve on multiple antidepressants.
 These medications work quickly: most patients experience improvement within hours or days rather than weeks or months.
 Additionally, Spravato has been shown to decrease suicide risk in patients with treatment-resistant depression.

-Ketamine and Spravato are very similar medications derived from the same molecule.
-The major difference is that ketamine is either given through a IV or through a shot in the arm, whereas Spravato is administered via an intranasal spray.
-The other important difference is that Spravato is covered by many insurances, but ketamine is not (though this may change).
-For Spravato, we currently accept Medicare, Blue Cross Blue Shield MA, and Tufts (more to come soon).
-For ketamine, each sessions costs $575.
+Ketamine and Spravato (intranasal esketamine) are similar medications derived from the same molecule.
+The major difference is that ketamine is given either through an intravenous infusion or intramuscular injection, whereas Spravato is administered via an intranasal spray.
+The other important difference is that Spravato is covered by many insurance plans, but intramuscular ketamine injections are generally not (though this may change).
+For Spravato, we currently accept Medicare, Blue Cross Blue Shield MA, Tufts commercial plans, Harvard Pilgrim, United (Optum), Cigna, and Allways.
+For intramuscular ketamine injections, each sessions costs $475.

-Luckily, ketamine has been around for decades as a medication, and has been shown to be well-tolerated.
-Adverse effects are uncommon, but can include nausea, drowsiness, and dissociation.
-This is why it is critical to have mental health professionals administer these medications in a safe and inviting setting.
+Luckily, ketamine has been around for decades as a medication and has been shown to be well-tolerated.
+Ketamine causes mild-moderate dissociation at the doses we use.
+Adverse effects are uncommon though can include mild headache (usually easily managed by ibuprofen) and mild-moderate nausea (usually easily managed by Zofran).
+Ketamine causes a transient increase in blood pressure during the treatment visit, which is usually tolerated without issue, though requires monitoring.
+This is why it is critical to have mental health professionals administer these medications in a safe and comfortable setting.

 We have designed our workflow to ensure that our facilities are thoroughly cleaned to protect you.
 Each individual room will be cleaned before and after patient visits, and all employees will be wearing masks.